Ouranosinc/pymerra2/README.md

 ## Limitations

-- Chunksizes can be set rather arbitrarily.
+- Chunksizes are currently set rather arbitrarily.
 - Naming files is forced to some common cases, not fully customizable.
 - Constant fields require manually downloading a file first.
 - Daily NetCDF functions are slightly modified copies of subdaily functions,